-Eight Things to Put in Your First Design Portfolio
+Eight Things to put in Your First Design Portfolio

-Most people moving into design know they need a killer portfolio to set them apart from their competition.
+Most people moving into design know they need a killer design portfolio to set them apart from their competition.

 But when you’re first entering the industry, it can be a bit daunting to know where to start.
-We get a lot of young and new designers who hear the word portfolio, and have no idea what’s expected to go in it.
+We get a lot of young and new designers who hear the word portfolio and have no idea what’s expected to go in it.
 This blog is for them.

 So we’ve put together this list of simple things that anyone can add to their portfolio to match up with the experts.

-This article will focus mostly on design portfolios, but the principles remain the same for most any kind of portfolio.
+This article will focus mostly on design portfolios, but the principles remain the same for almost any kind of portfolio.
 These tips also apply more or less equally regardless of if you’re looking for freelance work, or a permanent position.

 A logo and tagline

 If you’re a designer, you’ve got a golden opportunity to put your skills front and centre.
-In the same way you wouldn’t go to a restaurant if the staff wouldn’t eat there, most people wouldn’t hire a designer who can’t create a visually appealing site.
+In the same way, you wouldn’t go to a restaurant if the staff wouldn’t eat there, most people wouldn’t hire a designer who can’t create a visually appealing site.
 One of the simplest ways to do this is with a really good logo, visible as soon as the page loads.